 - Email list signup so you can start to build a following.

-- Blog to share your news, views, and thoughts, so people have a reason to come back.
+- Blog to share your news, views, and thoughts, giving people a reason to return.

 - Social media links to your profiles, to make your site the hub of your online presence.